Drew Brees: 2009 season: Super Bowl XLIV

 In the Divisional Round, Brees recorded 247 passing yards and three touchdowns as the Saints routed the Arizona Cardinals 45–14.
 In the NFC Championship, The Saints defeated the Minnesota Vikings 31–28 in overtime to help the Saints advance to their first Super Bowl appearance in franchise history.
 Brees completed 17 of 31 passes for 197 yards and three touchdowns.
 The Saints defeated the Indianapolis Colts 31–17 in Super Bowl XLIV on February 7, 2010.
 Brees tied a Super Bowl record with 32 pass completions and won the Super Bowl Most Valuable Player Award.
 He threw for 288 yards and two touchdowns.
 It was the first league championship in Saints franchise history.
 Brees was named the 2010 Sports Illustrated Sportsman of the Year, both for his winning the Super Bowl and his charitable work towards the reconstruction of New Orleans.
 On December 17, 2010, he was named AP Male Athlete of the Year.
 Within four short years after joining the Saints, Brees was more accurate in his throws than any of the Saints' past quarterbacks.
 Brees and his teammates were welcomed back to New Orleans with a blues band along with thousands of celebrating fans.

 2010 season

-In the 2010 regular season, Brees passed for over 300 yards seven times and helped lead the Saints to a six-game winning streak late in the season.
+In the 2010 regular season, Brees passed for over 300 yards seven times and helped lead the Saints to a six-game winning streak late in the season after a 4–3 start.
 The Saints qualified for the playoffs with a 11–5 record, but were eliminated in the Wild Card Round by the Seattle Seahawks by a score of 41–36 in the Beast Quake game.
 Brees finished with 404 passing yards and two passing touchdowns in the loss.
-Brees was selected to his fifth Pro Bowl-fourth with the Saints.
+Brees was selected to his fifth Pro Bowl, which was his fourth with the Saints.
 Brees had a less successful season statistically, throwing a career-high 22 interceptions, tying the franchise record held by Aaron Brooks, although he managed to throw for 4,620 yards and 33 touchdowns.
-He was ranked ninth on the NFL Top 100 Players of 2011 players' list.
+He was ranked ninth by his fellow players on the NFL Top 100 Players of 2011, the first edition of the players' ranking list.